Cost of living help guide

 49. Drive down the cost of fuel

-The price of petrol and diesel is at near-record highs, but by using the free cheap fuel finder tool at PetrolPrices.com you can find the cheapest near you.
+The price of petrol and diesel has hit record highs recently, but by using the free cheap fuel finder tool at PetrolPrices.com you can find the cheapest near you.
 Slow down costs further by driving more efficiently – we've plenty of ways to do it (with help from the RAC) in our Cheap petrol & diesel guide.

 51. Speedy app finds you end-of-day discounts at cafés and restaurants